-When lithium-ion battery technology replaced nickel cadmium (NiCd) and nickel metal hydride (NiMh), we really felt like the power tool industry had arrived.
+When lithium-ion battery technology replaced nickel-cadmium (NiCd) and nickel-metal hydride (NiMh), we really felt like the power tool industry had arrived.
 In reality, we did.
 Many cordless tools finally had the ability to replace corded models with plenty of power and all-day runtime.
 All that might change again with the successful development of a new solid-state battery.

 New solid-state battery technology (already used in remote-controlled cars and electronics) promises longer life cycles.
 It also has the potential to charge and discharge more rapidly.
-Finally, solid state can be developed so that it doesn’t rapidly combust.
+Finally, solid-state can be developed so that it doesn’t rapidly combust.
 Perhaps most importantly, it can be manufactured less expensively.
 Unfortunately, in order for solid-state batteries to supplant lithium-ion, it needs to hit the high current levels required for power tools.

 How Does Solid-State Battery Technology Work?

-Batteries discharge energy and in return charge by moving ions between the negative and positive side of the battery.
+Batteries discharge energy and in return charge by moving ions between the negative and positive sides of the battery.
 The direction of the ion shift determines whether the battery is giving out energy or taking it in.
 From there, we meet John Goodenough (yes, that’s his real name).
 Never heard of him?

 He’s one of the co-inventors of the lithium-ion battery.
 Even though this technology only took over the power tool industry a few years back, he helped invent the technology 37 years ago.
 At the age of 94, Dr. Goodenough is doing much more than good enough by creating a successful glass electrolyte solid-state battery.